Outside of Bujanovac, Serbia, 2015

-In Serbia, there are about 7.164 million people (2013) and the capital is Belgrade.
+In Serbia, there are about 7.2 million people and the capital is Belgrade.
 The official language is Serbian, but because Serbia is nestled between many other countries, many regional languages are spoken as well such as Polish, Turkish, Romanian, Albanian, Russian, and Ukrainian, to name a few.
 The dominant religion is the Serbian Orthodox Church.
-The time zone is 5 hours ahead of EST.

 A unique fact about Serbia is that the raspberries you eat likely come from Serbia, which has been at times the largest raspberry exported in the world!
 Also interesting is that Serbia is full of natural and manmade attractions, such as Gostuša, a village made entirely of stone, mud, and natural materials that people still live in today.